openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

    similar manner to the environment set up by the SDK's environment setup script.
 One easy way to see these variables is to run the ``devtool build`` command on the recipe and then look in ``oe-logs/run.do_compile``.
-Towards the top of this file, a list of environment variables exists that are being set.
+Towards the top of this file, there is a list of environment variables that are set.
 You can take advantage of these variables within the Makefile.

 -  If the Makefile sets a default for a variable using "=", that default